chriszarate/docker-compose-wordpress/README.md

 [![Build status][build-status]][travis-ci]

-This is an example repo for how one might wire up Docker Compose with the [chriszarate/wordpress][image] image for plugin or theme development.
-In addition to WP-CLI, PHPUnit, Xdebug, and the WordPress unit testing suite, the `docker-compose.yml` file adds MariaDB and `nginx-proxy` to create a complete development environment that starts quickly.
+This is an example repo for how one might wire up Docker Compose for local plugin or theme development.
+It provides WordPress, MariaDB, WP-CLI, PHPUnit, and the WordPress unit testing suite.

 ## Set up